Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Pak's Protocol Artworks

-\paragraph{Artist’s Control} In \emph{Censored}, Pak acted not only as an artist but also as a facilitator of collective expression and activism.
-He and Assange’s team set the stage – defining the parameters of the open edition (time frame, interface for input, price) and crafting the \emph{Clock} NFT – but then handed the mike to the public.
-For the open edition, Pak exercised restraint in content moderation: aside from perhaps filtering out nothing (to align with the absolutist free speech stance), he allowed minters to submit any text, which was a radical trust in the community.
-However, Pak retained control over the overall execution: he decided when the reveal would happen and ensured it occurred uniformly for everyone, and he controlled the smart contract that forwarded funds to the intended beneficiaries.
+\paragraph{Artist's Control} In \emph{Censored}, Pak acted not only as an artist but also as a facilitator of collective expression and activism.
+Pak and Assange's team set the stage---defining the parameters of the open edition (time frame, interface for input, price) and crafting the \emph{Clock} NFT---but then handed the mike to the public.
+For the open edition, Pak exercised restraint in content moderation: applying no filters in alignment with the project's absolutist free speech stance, Pak allowed minters to submit any text, which was a radical trust in the community.
+However, Pak retained control over the overall execution: Pak decided when the reveal would happen and ensured it occurred uniformly for everyone, and Pak controlled the smart contract that forwarded funds to the intended beneficiaries.
 With \emph{Clock}, once it was launched, the control shifted to the AssangeDAO (as the new owners) in terms of display and eventual fate of the piece, although the daily increment feature was baked into the token itself.
-In essence, Pak’s control was about creating a secure and open channel for expression and then stepping back at the right moments.
+In essence, Pak's control was about creating a secure and open channel for expression and then stepping back at the right moments.
 The success of \emph{Censored} depended on this light-touch approach; too much control (e.g., censoring the messages or manipulating the outcomes) would have undermined the trust and authenticity the piece needed to resonate.
-By structuring it as he did, Pak underscored his role as an enabler — he controlled the framework but not the voices within, embodying the artwork’s ethos in the very way he managed it.
+By structuring it as Pak did, Pak underscored Pak's role as an enabler---Pak controlled the framework but not the voices within, embodying the artwork's ethos in the very way it was managed.